 - If you forget to take your leflunomide dose, take it as soon as you remember.
 But if it is nearly time for your next dose, take the next dose at the right time.
 Do not take double the dose.

 - Keep taking leflunomide regularly.
 Leflunomide does not work straight away.
-It usually takes a few weeks or months before you notice the full benefits.
+It usually takes a few months before you notice the full benefits.

 Here are some things to know when you're taking leflunomide.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-- You will need to have regular blood tests to monitor for side effects and to check whether the treatment is effective.
+While you're taking leflunomide, you will need regular blood tests to monitor for side effects and to check whether the treatment is working.
 Blood tests are very important during the first few months of treatment.
+Over time, these tests are needed less often.

-- Leflunomide may interact with some other medicines and herbal supplements, so check with your doctor or pharmacist before starting leflunomide or before starting any new medicines, including those you may buy over the counter.
+Leflunomide may interact with a few medicines and herbal supplements, so check with your doctor or pharmacist before starting leflunomide or before starting any new medicines, including those you may buy over the counter.

 Like all medicines, leflunomide can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.